Persona 2: Eternal Punishment: Port and localization

 Eternal Punishment was remade for the PlayStation Portable.
 Like the remake of Innocent Sin, it was directed by Shoji Meguro.
 The original plan at Atlus was to have Innocent Sin and Eternal Punishment released as a single game, but both could not fit onto a single UMD.
 Even before the completion of Innocent Sins remake, when there were no plans for a remake of Eternal Punishment, Meguro was keen to make one if the opportunity arose.
 For the remake, the team had two points of reference: the original version, and the remake of Innocent Sin.
 The team carried over most of the features implemented Innocent Sins remake while further simplifying and streamlining the mechanics, aiming for a "culmination" to Persona 2 as a whole.
 A large portion of the initial work was playing through the original version.
 A new opening animation was created by anime production company Madhouse.
 In addition to the gameplay modifications, a new scenario was added focusing on Tatsuya's activities before he joined the party.
 Satomi, after having written the script for a downloadable quest for Innocent Sins remake, was asked whether he would like to write a new scenario for the Eternal Punishments remake, and accepted willingly.
-During the writing process, Satomi suggested giving Maya dialogue, but this was vetoed as Persona protagonists were silent without exception.
+During the writing process, Satomi suggested giving the protagonist Maya dialogue, but this was vetoed as Persona protagonists were silent without exception.
 The scenario's new characters were designed by Masayuki Doi.

 The remake was announced in February 2012 by Famitsu.
 For the packaging, Kaneko was asked to design a new piece of key art.
-The artwork features Maya and her initial Persona Maia.
+The artwork features the protagonist Maya and her initial Persona Maia.
 The remake was not released outside Japan due to "unusual circumstances".
 Game Informer included the game on its list of "RPGs Released Late In The PSP's Life Cycle", games that were likely never to see a release due to the flagging western PSP market.
 In response to the decision not to localize the remake, the original version was released on PlayStation Network in 2013.
 As part of the announcement, PlayStation Blog released a guide showing which characters had received name changes in the original localization.
 Intended to be playable on PSP, PlayStation Vita and PlayStation 3, a fault at release meant only the PS3 version was playable, which was fixed after players complained about it.